 Parties in the Court-Ordered Mediation program may select any mediator they wish.

-Parties who select a Panel member or ask the court to assign a Panel member receive 3 hours of mediation services at no cost.
-This includes 1 hour of pre-mediation services and 2 hours of mediation.
+Parties who selected a Panel member or are assigned a randomly selected Panel member by the court receive 3 hours of mediation services at no cost.

 The Panel mediator may bill the court $150 for this time and may charge the parties market rates or reduced rates for additional time.